Eddie Hall vs. Hafþór Björnsson

-Eddie Hall vs. Hafþór Björnsson, taglined 'The Heaviest Boxing Match in History' at its time, and also known as "The Desolation of Eddie Hall" was a boxing match between Strongmen Hafþór Júlíus Björnsson and Eddie Hall who both won the World's Strongest Man, that took place on 19 March 2022.
+Eddie Hall vs. Hafþór Björnsson, taglined 'The Heaviest Boxing Match in History' at its time, was a boxing match between Strongmen Hafþór Júlíus Björnsson and Eddie Hall who both won the World's Strongest Man, that took place on 19 March 2022.

 Hall started the first round with continuous haymakers but Björnsson kept his composure and stuck to the basics, focusing on a solid jab and better footwork.
 Once Björnsson realized Hall's game plan, he took control of the fight by bludgeoning and knocking down Hall twice to the floor in rounds three and six.
 Hall sustained bleeding lacerations on top of both eyes and Björnsson won the fight via unanimous decision, having won all but the second round.

 Background

 Both Hall and Björnsson went into the fight with numerous accolades in strength athletics.
 Hall holds the title of 2017 World's Strongest Man and won UK's Strongest Man and Britain's Strongest Man multiple times.
 Björnsson holds the title of 2018 World's Strongest Man and has placed in the top three positions of the competition every year since 2012.
 He is also the 2018 World's Ultimate Strongman, 2 times in a row World's Strongest Viking, 3 times in a row Arnold Strongman Classic champion, 5 times Europe's Strongest Man, 8 times Strongman Champions League champion, 9 times Giants Live champion, and 16 times Iceland's Strongest Man and Strongest Man in Iceland champion.

 In 2016, Hall set a world record in deadlifting with 500 kg at the 2016 Europe's Strongest Man competition.
 However, Björnsson deadlifted 501 kg at the 2020 World's Ultimate Strongman - Feats of Strength series and broke the world record to the dismay of Hall.
 Immediately after breaking the world record, Björnsson challenged Hall to a boxing match, and the fight was officially announced in November 2020.